 The recommendation is if a strange mark, mole or skin irritation lasts more than four weeks it’s time to see a doctor.

 The best prevention is skin protection.
-Dr. Fakhouri recommends a sunscreen with at least SPF 30.
+Dr. Fakhouri recommends sunscreen with at least SPF 30.
 He recommends sunblocks that contain zinc oxide or titanium dioxide because they block the most UV rays and are safe for skin and the environment.

 “The most important thing I tell my patients is to find one that you actually like the feeling of on your skin.
-That sounds a little trivial, but you can get the most fancy, expensive sunscreen and if you don’t like how it feels you’re not going to use it,” he said.
+That sounds a little trivial, but you can get the fanciest, expensive sunscreen and if you don’t like how it feels you’re not going to use it,” he said.

 And it needs to be reapplied every 2 hours.
 Besides avoiding the sun and wearing lots of clothing, it’s the best protection there is.

 “One-third of the Texans are going to get skin cancer at some point,” Dr. Fakhouri said.
 “That’s pretty amazing, and it’s a little bit scary.
-So it’s really important for people to be vigilant and to make sure that you see dermatologist on a regular basis.”
+So it’s really important for people to be vigilant and to make sure that you see dermatologists on a regular basis.”